- Learning and Development

 3. Incorporate interactive and personalized training elements to strengthen engagement

-In addition, video offers a greater level of accessibility to workers who can utilize tools like captions or watching videos at a slower or faster speed.
+In addition, video offers a greater level of accessibility to workers who can utilize tools like captions or watch videos at a slower or faster speed.

 4. Measure engagement and outcomes to continuously improve front-line training

-Did you know that 70% of organizations do not track quantitative training feedback and 89% rarely measure training ROI against learning outcomes desired by leadership?
-Video training opens up a world of data and analytics that help companies understand how employees are interacting with content.
+Did you know that 70% of organizations do not track quantitative training feedback, and 89% rarely measure training ROI against learning outcomes desired by leadership?
+Video training opens up a world of data and analytics that help companies understand how employees interact with content.

 From individual participation to team-wide learning outcomes, understanding how your workers use your training, what areas they have mastered, and where they can continue to grow can help you shape future courses and professional development opportunities to be as relevant and valuable as possible.